troywill/emacs-org-mode-rails-bootstrap/twitter-bootstrap-step-by-step.md

 you are an Emacs Org Mode user you can carry out the steps in this tutorial from the twitter-bootstrap-step-by-step.org file.

-# Part One: Build a Rails application with [Twitter Bootstrap](http://twitter.github.io/bootstrap/)
+# Part One: Build an Rails application with

+Let's build an example Rails application with a 'home' controller and 'home/index', "home/about", "home/contact" pages.

 1.  [ ] Initialize a new Rails application